 If you find yourself sinking, fear not!
-Learn how—and how not—to free yourself from quicksand.
+Learn what to do—and what not to do—to get out of quicksand.

 Though it's not quite as deadly as it appears in movies, quicksand can still throw an unsuspecting hiker for a loop.
 It’s nature’s version of pulling the rug out from under you, after all, and it's a rare enough occurrence that can cause even the most seasoned hiker to panic.